Wicken Fen: The Wicken Fen Vision

-The Wicken Fen Vision is a project of the National Trust to, over a 100-year period, expand the fen to a size of 56 km2.
+The Wicken Fen Vision is a project of the National Trust; its plan over a 100-year period is to expand the protected fen area to a size of 56 km2.
 It was launched in 1999 to mark the 100th anniversary of the first acquisition.
 In 2001 a major acquisition was made with the purchase of Burwell Fen Farm (1.65 km2).
 In 2005, a 100 ha turf farm, to be called Tubney Fen, was purchased.
 Other purchases include Hurdle Hall Farm and Oily Hall Farm in 2009, and St Edmunds Fen in 2011.
-The National Trust aims to acquire further land as it becomes available, paying the market prices.
-As a result of the increased area of wetlands, the populations of skylarks, snipe, grey partridge, widgeon and teal have all increased with a major increase in barn owls and short-eared owls.
-Buzzards, hen and marsh-harriers have returned, and bitterns began breeding by 2009 for the first time since the 1930s.
+The National Trust aims to acquire further land as it becomes available, paying market prices.
+As a result of the increased area of wetlands, the populations of skylarks, snipe, grey partridge, widgeon and teal have all increased, with a major increase in barn owls and short-eared owls.
+Buzzards, hen and marsh-harriers have returned, and bitterns began breeding here by 2009 for the first time since the 1930s.

 The Wicken Fen Vision has great support from many people and organisations.
 Large sums of money have been raised from grant-awarding bodies, and from individual donors.
 Enlargement of the reserve has faced criticism from some residents of nearby settlements.
 An on-line petition entitled 'SaveOurFens' stated "We the undersigned petition the Prime Minister to Stop the National Trust flooding or junglefying our Cambridgeshire Fens!".
 Concerns centred on the issues of loss of agricultural land and increases in levels of local traffic and mosquito populations.
 A petition named 'wickenfenvision', in favour of the scheme, was also held.
 The two petitions ended in 2010, with a two to one vote in favour of the Wicken Fen Vision.